 - Don’t use someone else’s antibiotics.
 It’s a lousy idea, but people share prescriptions with friends and family all the time.
 Don’t.

 - Don’t use antibiotics that were prescribed for another condition.
 Antibiotics are not all the same.

-- Most of the time, you will feel better within a day or two of starting an antibiotic, but take ALL the pills you were prescribed.
-If you don’t finish the entire course, some bacteria will survive.
+- Do take all the pills prescribed.
+Most of the time, you will feel better within a day or two of starting an antibiotic, but if you don’t finish the entire course, some bacteria will survive.
 These hardy bacteria lead to future drug-resistant bacteria.

-- Follow the dosing directions and the list of foods to avoid.
+- Do follow the dosing directions.
+Pay attention to the list of foods to avoid.